-To make a larger impact among school districts in need, the 5th Annual Tour de Fresh will benefit four districts in key regions across the country.
-The chosen districts have each requested 10 or more salad bars and each serves communities with low-income families.
-By donating to the 2018 Tour de Fresh, you will be helping each of these districts reach their goals.
+To make a larger impact among school districts in need, the 5th Annual Tour de Fresh benefited four districts in key regions across the country.
+The chosen districts have each requested 10 or more salad bars and each serves communicates with low-income families.
+By donating to the 2018 Tour de Fresh, you have helped make each of these districts each reach their goals.

-Get to know the foodservice champions that will benefit from the 2018 ride:
+Get to know the foodservice champions that have benefited from the 2018 ride:

 Vista Unified School District (CA)

 Vista Unified School District, located in Vista, California, serves sections of northern San Diego County.
 Vista is committed to farm to school and their goal is to expand salad bars to all schools in their district.
 Learn more about Vista Unified School District by clicking their logo.

 Director of Child Nutrition Services

 “Since taking over as Director of Nutrition Services in late 2016, it has been a mission of mine to bring as many fresh fruits and vegetables to students as possible.
 Vista Unified’s WaveCrest Café has been very fortunate to offer a featured “Harvest of the Month” in the classroom since 2007 and we also feature that item on the salad bars for the day.
 I can’t wait to see the excitement on the students’ faces when they see the new salad bars with these products.
 Thank you to all of the riders that are taking the time out of their busy schedules to fundraise for new salad bars for Vista Unified’s WaveCrest Café.”

 Pueblo City Schools is a former recipient of salad bars from the 2016 and 2017 Tour de Fresh, and currently has 13 schools participating in the Fresh Fruit and Vegetable Program (FFVP).
 Their foodservice director is very influential in the school nutrition community, and is grateful for your support to provide a salad bar to their 10 remaining schools!
 Learn more about Pueblo City Schools by clicking their logo below.